VEuPathDB/SolrDeployment/configsets/site-search/conf/README.md

 The `schema_custom_fields.xml` file contains all the VEuPathDB custom fields.
 It is thoroughly documented.

 The `schema_custom_types.xml` and `enumsConfig.xml` files contain the definition of the VEuPathDB custom types.
 They are documented.

+## Other files
+* `lang/`  - a directory of language specific stuff.
+We don't use it.
+Can probably be removed.
+* `managed-schema` - for use by managed schema, which we don't use.
+Can probably be removed.
+* `params.json` - seems to set defaults for solr queries.
+Our Site Search Service never uses defaults.
+Probably needed.
+* `protwords.txt` - words to protect from stemming, which we don't use.
+Can be removed once we remove text_en_splitting from schema.xml
+* `stopwords.txt` - words to ignore when querying.
+Currently empty.
+Because we are a scientific database, we figured we don't need stop words.
+* `synonyms.txt` - synonyms to use when querying.
+Not really used.
+Might be useful eventually